Wayne Nance: Sexual harassment

+Final assault and death

-On September 3, 1986, Nance attempted to murder Doug and Kris Wells.
-Nance worked at the Wells' furniture moving company, and engaged Doug in friendly conversation while they were in the front yard of his home.
-Nance asked if he could borrow a flashlight, and after Doug invited him inside, Nance struck Doug in the head, before tying up both him and Kris.
+On September 3, 1986, Nance attempted to murder husband and wife Douglas 'Doug' Wells and Kristen 'Kris' Wells.
+Nance worked at the Wells' furniture moving company.
+Doug discovered Nance lurking in the bushes outside of his property at midnight and demanded to know what he was doing, upon which Nance told him that he was passing by and had spotted someone lurking outside of the house.
+Nance asked if he could borrow a flashlight, and after Doug went with him inside, Nance struck Doug in the head, before tying up both him and Kris.
 Nance then stabbed Doug in the chest and left him to die in the basement.
 Nance forced Kris into the bedroom on the second floor to rape her.

 Although badly wounded, Doug managed to free himself and load one bullet in a rifle he had been repairing.
-Doug staggered up to the second floor where his wife was being assaulted in their bedroom.
-Nance and Doug engaged in further altercations, ending with Doug shooting and incapacitating Nance.
-Nance and the Wellses were rushed to a hospital, where Doug and Kris made full recoveries.
+Doug caused a commotion to lure Nance away from Kris and to the top of the basement stairs.
+Nance and Doug engaged in an altercation, ending with Doug shooting and incapacitating Nance.
+Nance and the Wells were rushed to a hospital, where Doug and Kris made full recoveries.
 Nance's injuries proved fatal, and he died the following day.

-After the incident with the Wellses, authorities investigated Nance's background and other crimes, initially noting similarities between the Wells incident and the murders of Michael and Teresa Shook.
+After the incident with the Wellses, authorities investigated Nance's background and other crimes, after initially noting similarities between the Wells incident and the murders of Michael and Teresa Shook.
+Nance was found to be in possession of a large collection of photographs of Kris in his wallet.
+Some had been taken from the bushes along the route Kris would go for a jog.
+Others he had collated into a photo album, along with notes such as "I love you", "I am crazy about you" and "I want you to live with me."